griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 The complete data from which these files were obtained can be found at: ftp://ftp.ensembl.org/pub/release-85/fasta/homo_sapiens/dna/.
 You could use wget to download the Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz file, then unzip/untar.

 This has been done for you and that data placed on your AWS instance.
 It contains chr22 and ERCC transcript fasta files in both a single combined file and individual files.
-Copy the files to the rnaseq working directory
+Copy the file to the rnaseq working directory

 ```bash